carpentries/instructor-training/episodes/05-memory.md

 ### Creating Exercises

 There are
-many different types of exercises that implement guided practice;
+many different types of exercises that are compatible with guided practice.
+Carefully targeted multiple choice questions can play this role.
+A few more that you may wish to consider are:
 * Faded examples: fill-in-the-blank programming blocks
 * Parson's Problems: out-of-order code sorting challenges
 * Labelling diagrams or flow charts (may also be organized as a fill-in-the-blank)